 Buy the car outright: If you have the cash to do this, you can opt for any coverage you want, as long as it meets the state's minimum auto insurance requirements.

-Use a loan: Since a lien-holder wants its asset protected, it will require you to cover damage to the car and carry collision and comprehensive in the policy.
-You may also have to keep the deductible under a prescribed amount, perhaps $1,000 or less.
+Use a loan: Since a lienholder wants its asset protected, it will require you to cover damage to the car and carry collision and comprehensive in the policy.
+You may also have to keep the deductible under a prescribed amount, typically $500 or less.
 And, of course, you'll still need to buy at least the required state coverage minimum.

-Lease the vehicle: Because the auto is in the leasing company's name, you'll be required to include comprehensive and collision coverage on your policy.
-You will also need to carry higher liability limits of $100,000 per person and $300,000 per accident for bodily injury liability and $50,000 for property damage liability (100/300/50).
-As with a finance company, the lessor will also require you have collision and comprehensive and may limit your deductible amount.
+Lease the vehicle: Because the auto is in the leasing company's name, it will require you to carry higher liability limits of $100,000 per person and $300,000 per accident for bodily injury liability and $50,000 for property damage liability (100/300/50).
+And as with a finance company, the lessor will require you have collision and comprehensive and may limit your deductible amount.